(For use with the 'Israel' and 'JHVHNT' studies)

-This is also the time when Christians began copying the Septuagint for their own use (and probably removing the name of the 'Jewish' God from it).
-At the same time they would likely also remove that only personal name of God (Ps.
+This is also the time when Christians had begun copying the Septuagint for their own OT use* (and probably removing the name of the 'Jewish' God from it).
+At the same time they would likely also have removed that only personal name of God (Ps.
 83:18, KJV) from the NT scriptures.

 (An RDB File)